BrianPugh/cyclopts/docs/source/commands.rst

 Decorated Function Details
 --------------------------
 Cyclopts **does not modify the decorated function in any way**.
-The returned function is the exact same function being decorated.
-There is minimal overhead, and the function can be used exactly as if it were not decorated by Cyclopts.
+The returned function is the exact same function being decorated and can be used exactly as if it were not decorated by Cyclopts.